Learning to Fly: Let's simulate evolution in Rust (pt 2)

 | iteration of loop

-Obviously, the compiler is right: after invoking neuron.propagate(inputs), we lose ownership of inputs, so we can't possibly use it inside loop's consecutive iterations.
+Obviously, the compiler is right: after invoking neuron.propagate(inputs), we lose ownership of inputs, so we can't use it in the loop's consecutive iterations.

-Fortunately, the fix is rather easy and boils down to making Neuron::propagate() work on borrowed values:
+Fortunately, the fix is easy and boils down to making Neuron::propagate() work on borrowed values:

 impl Layer {